 Because their use leads to an enlargement of the arterioles diameter, which obviously remains at least 3 hours after an application , .
 For example, using NIRP (near infrared red remission pletysmography) - a diagnostic system with which the volume pulse of the microvessels can be measured - a QRS treatment can be used to demonstrate a clear vasodilation with an increase in the microcirculation in the periphery , An important side aspect may also be an increased outflow of metabolic metabolites, which leads to a reversal of the very low tissue pH - and there is therefore no longer any reason for the pain receptors in the muscles to "fire" more .

-Study situation QRS in the treatment of hemiparesis / spasticity
+Study situation in the treatment of hemiparesis / spasticity

-In an Apoplex study (double-blind, randomized), 52 stroke patients with hemiparesis for the usual drug-assisted physiotherapy and occupational therapy were treated with the QRS 101 for 28 days (twice a day for 15 minutes).
+In an Apoplex study (double-blind, randomized), 52 stroke patients with hemiparesis for the usual drug-assisted physiotherapy and occupational therapy were treated for 28 days (twice a day for 15 minutes).
 There was a significant improvement in the treatment group compared to the placebo group.
 This manifested itself in improved mobility, a reduction in pain (3-4 pain scales), reduced spasticity and an increase in muscle strength.
-The people treated with QRS also expressed greater overall well-being .
+The people treated with also expressed greater overall well-being .

 PEMF can have a positive effect on early stroke damage